Pro Football Reference Blog

 251

 Lomas Brown is another left-side offensive tackle who earned a spot on seven Pro Bowls.
-The journeyman All-Pro logged snaps with the Lions, Cardinals, Browns, Giants, and Bucs throughout his remarkable 18-year League tenure.
+The journeyman All-Pro logged snaps with the Lions, Cardinals, Browns, Giants, and Bucs throughout his remarkable 18-year league tenure.

 Jonathan Ogden